Danish Butter Cookies are a holiday season classic. Buttery cookies with perfect texture and flavor in every bite.

 I think a lot of families have fond memories of large family gatherings and cozy evenings around a tin of these classic Danish butter cookies.
 But you might not know that they are really simple to make.
 Butter cookies are one of those easy bakes that make a super fun activity to get the whole family involved in.

-This recipe starts with some of the same basic ingredients as my Pistachio Shortbread Cookies, but with a few tweaks and additions to make the texture and flavor more like the iconic Danish butter cookie you know and love.
+This recipe starts with some of the same basic ingredients as my classic Shortbread Cookies, but with a few tweaks and additions to make the texture and flavor more like the iconic Danish butter cookie you know and love.

 Alongside Linzer Cookies, Danish Butter Cookies are an absolute classic Christmas cookie recipe, you have to give them a try this holiday season!